 Conclusions: Each disease’s natural history will be analyzed using standard clinical measures.
 The novel aspect is analysis over time of SDOH predictors, focusing on modifiable risk factors and holding constant non-modifiable risk factors.

 The results of this project may lead to a better understanding of the natural history of diseases in adults and children.
-The novel addition of time-varying SDOH data will likely discover new associations of modifiable risk factors that may be used to plan policy for improving population health.
+The novel addition of time-varying and functional SDOH data will likely discover new associations of modifiable risk factors that may be used to plan policy for improving population health.